Joanna Critchley-Peacock

 About me

-I am experienced in working with a range of adult and young adult clients with issues including neurodiversity and mental health, parenting, low self-esteem, problems with attachment and relationships, bereavement and loss, anxiety, low mood, depression, stress, suicidal thoughts, trauma, and complex PTSD.
-However you are struggling, I will offer you empathy, care, acceptance and understanding.
+I am experienced in working with adult and young adult clients on issues such as meltdowns, shutdowns, burnout, autistic inertia, feeling stuck, parenting challenges, low self-esteem, sexuality, gender identity, attachment and relationship difficulties, bereavement and loss, anxiety, low mood, depression, stress, suicidal thoughts, trauma, complex PTSD, and more.

-It often takes neurodivergent people a longer time to build up trust and feel comfortable with a new person.
-This is also true for many neurodivergent people starting counselling.
-For this reason, I recommend sessions on a weekly basis, at least to begin with, to form that trusting relationship.
+It can take neurodivergent people longer to build trust and feel comfortable with someone new.
+This can also be true when starting counselling.
+For this reason, I recommend weekly sessions, at least to begin with, to help build that trusting relationship.

-I offer short and long term counselling, both in-person or online, from a private room at my home in Weston-Super-Mare.
+I offer both short and long-term counselling, either in-person or online, from a private room at my home in Weston-super-Mare.

 Training, qualifications & experience